-As part of the Rio Tinto Transaction, IVN agreed to divest the Myanmar Assets, and in February 2007, transferred all of the Myanmar Assets to the Monywa Trust, an independent third party trust, in consideration for a promissory note.
-The sole purpose of the Monywa Trust is to facilitate the future sale of the Myanmar

-Assets to one or more arm's length third parties that do not constitute Excluded Persons.
+In February 2007, as part of the Rio Tinto Transaction, IVN agreed to divest its Myanmar Assets and transferred all of the Myanmar Assets to the Monywa Trust, an independent third party trust, in consideration for a promissory note.
+The sole purpose of the Monywa Trust is to facilitate the future sale of the Myanmar Assets to one or more arm's length third parties that do not constitute Excluded Persons.
 Following the sale of the Myanmar Assets, substantially all of the proceeds will be used to repay the promissory note, with the remainder distributed to the beneficiaries of the trust.
 See "DESCRIPTION OF THE BUSINESS - Other Assets - Myanmar Trust Arrangements"